thoughtspot/thoughtspot.github.io/_admin/thoughtspot-one/query-intelligence-pinboard.md

 This headline shows the number of hours it has been since this Pinboard was automatically updated with new data.

 {: id="top-search-existing"}
-## Top Search Queries on existing answers
+## Top search queries on existing answers
-This visualization lists users' top search queries while searching for Answers in the last 30 days.
+This visualization lists users' most searched Answers and success rates for the last 30 days.

 {: id="top-search-existing-no-result"}
-## Top Search Queries with zero results
+## Top search queries with zero results
-This visualization lists users' top search queries that had no results.
+This visualization lists users' most common search queries for Answers with no results.
 These are the most common Answers and Pinboards users search for but do not find.
 Consider building Answers and Pinboards that answer these questions, or empower more users to build their own Answers and Pinboards by searching your data.

 {: id="top-search-not-useful"}
-## Top Search Queries on existing answers where the user did not click on any result
+## Top search queries on existing answers where the user did not click on any result
 This visualization lists users’ top search queries that did not result in a useful Answer or Pinboard.
-The users did not click on any of the results.
+The users' queries returned results, but the user did not click on any of the answers.
 Consider building Answers and Pinboards that better answer these questions, or empower these users to build their own Answers and Pinboards by searching your data.

 {: id="which-result"}
 ## What results users are clicking on